Archive product

 Presented in a Pompeian red passe-partout with an ebonized wooden frame.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th centuries.
-This style originated during Napoleon’s reign, heavily inspired by Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek ornamentation.

 Attributes / Details